 You very likely know the story of Joseph.
 If you don’t, though, here’s the story at warp speed:

-- When the head baker and head wine taster for Pharaoh were thrown into prison with Joseph, they both had dreams which he interpreted correctly (or rather the Lord did it through him).
-Joseph, though, was forgotten until one day when Pharaoh had a dream and none of his wise men were able to interpret it.
+-- When the head baker and head wine taster for Pharaoh were thrown into prison with Joseph, they both had dreams which he interpreted correctly (or rather the Lord did it through him).
+Joseph, though, was forgotten until one day when Pharaoh had a dream and none of his wise men was able to interpret it.

 Whew!
 We just covered a lifetime in twelve bullet points.
 I told you it was gonna be warp speed!

 There are endless lessons we could learn from the life of Joseph.
 Here are five of my favorites.